agoodloe/LDunnDistributedTM/ContinuousConsistency.md

   conditions, allowing some amount of liveness even in the presence of network partitions.
-We conclude that continuous consistency models are appropriate for analyzing safety-critical systems that operate without strong network guarantees about network performance.
+We conclude that continuous consistency models are appropriate for analyzing safety-critical systems that operate without strong guarantees about network performance.
 ---

 # Introduction